Best Exterior Green Paint Colors 2026: Top 10 Ranked

 Quick answer: Our top 5 best exterior green paint colors for 2026, ranked: (1) Behr Hidden Gem N430-6A (2026 Color of the Year), (2) Sherwin-Williams Evergreen Fog SW 9130, (3) Sherwin-Williams Pewter Green SW 6208, (4) Benjamin Moore October Mist 1495, (5) Sherwin-Williams Rosemary SW 6187.
 Each earned its spot on real curb-appeal performance, not just trend buzz.
 Preview any of them free on your own house photo in 30 seconds, no signup.

 FacadeColorizer is a free AI exterior paint visualizer.
 There are hundreds of green paint colors on the rack at Home Depot and Sherwin-Williams, but only a handful actually look good on a whole house in real daylight.
-This is our opinionated, ranked top 10 for 2026: the greens our team would put on a client’s home today, with a reason each one made the cut and the architectural style it flatters most.
-According to our 2026 White Barometer (13,611 simulations analyzed), 73% of homeowners change their first color pick after comparing 3 to 5 HD options on their own house, so treat this as a curated short-list to test, not a finished decision.
+This is our opinionated, ranked top 10 for 2026: the greens our team would put on a client's home today, with a reason each one made the cut and the architectural style it flatters most.
+According to our 2026 White Barometer (16,983 previews analyzed), 73% of homeowners change their first color pick after comparing 3 to 5 HD options on their own house, so treat this as a curated short-list to test, not a finished decision.

 This is the best-of list.
 If you want every option rather than our edit, we keep two companion guides: the full green shade catalog organized by undertone (15 shades with LRV) for reference, and our whole-house green guide if you are deciding whether to commit to green at all.
 This article does one thing they don't: it ranks.